COME HANG OUT IN THE GROUP

 by Ellen Blake

 I recently made a new friend – or so I thought.
 We worked together for a short time.
-She was extremely charming, fun, confident, and supportive…at first.
+She was extremely charming, fun, confident, and supportive – at first, that is.
 I realized later that she was not the person she pretended to be.

 Sure, there were red flags at the beginning I wish I didn’t ignore.
 Everyone has strengths and weaknesses, right?
 I try to be open-minded and accept people for who they are and the gifts they bring to the table.
 I believe we can all learn something from each and every person we encounter in life.
 Though not always positive, each lesson is important.
 My takeaway from this experience was to learn to recognize the signs of narcissism in future relationships and protect myself when I start to see this now familiar pattern of behavior.
 Here are seven common behaviors of narcissists: